BYUcs236ta/cs236_Decker_Goodrich/Lab4.md

 #### Step 2 - Create new Header
 newHeader = \{StudentID, Name, Address, PhoneNumber, Course, Grade\}

+This header is formed from taking all the elements of the first header, and only the unique elements from the second header.

 ##### Combine Header Pseudocode
 Should this be a separate function?